 FAQ

 Whatever you create with Rhino Nature can be rendered by any render engine.
-To do that you simply need to bake selected ecosystems into the document and make the RN::Export layer visible.
+To do that you simply need to selected ecosystems into the document and make the RN::Export layer visible.
 By default on the first bake, this layer is set to be hidden to prevent performance issues due to high object counts being placed at once in the scene.

-Every distribution by default follows a normal of the provided domains.
+Every distribution by default follows a of the provided domains.
 In some cases, Rhino can create a surface that looks like every other usual surface, with one difference - its normal is flipped.
-To change that simply select this object, run _Dir
+To change that simply select this object, run command and flip its normal to the desired state.

 Whenever you add an entity Rhino Nature is checking the type of picked geometry.
 In case when regular geometry is provided (extrusion, polysurface, mesh, etc.) it will encapsulate picked geometry into a block behind the scenes.
 In case when a block is provided it will reuse this block.
 To change entity geometry or its properties you have to edit the corresponding block.
 In some circumstances, it may be not present in your scene and you will need first run _Insert